-It is considered that the following actions should be implemented in order to reduce fire risk to, or maintain it at, the following level:

-Trivial Tolerable

-† Prio rities:

-Br Ne each of legislation, having the potential for each of legislation, but not considered to co cessary for best practice, but existing situatevant persons. onstitute a serious th reat to relev ant persons.

-†† Su [†] Suggested Timescale:

-B. Sh sh C. Me A. Immediately or as soon as reasonably practicable.
-In the case of items that require capital work, steps should be taken as soon as reasonably practicable to progress the work.
-B. Short term.
+- 1. Breach of legislation, having the potential for serious injury to relevant persons. - 2.
+Breach of legislation, but not considered to constitute a serious threat to relevant persons. - 3.
+Necessary for best practice, but existing situation unlikely to constitute a serious threat to relevant persons. - Suggested Timescale: - A. Immediately or as soon as reasonably practicable.
+In the case of items that require capital work, steps should be taken as soon as reasonably practicable to progress the work. - B. Short term.
 In the case of items that require capital expenditure, steps should be taken in the short term to progress the work.
-(Suggested time-frame, within 3 months.)
-C. Medium term.
-(Suggested time-frame, within 6 months.)
-D. Long term (e.g. at time of upgrading or refurbishment).
+(Suggested time-frame, within 3 months.) - C. Medium term.
+(Suggested time-frame, within 6 months.) - D. Long term (e.g. at time of upgrading or refurbishment).

-The fu The full titles of British Standards and other references are given on the last pages of this report.
+The full titles of British Standards and other references are given on the last pages of this report.

-Item Requirement † {Priority} †† {Timescale}

-There are no recommendations.
+ltem Requirement †Priority ††Timescale There are no recommendations.